editor-rs/vscode-rust/doc/cargo_command_execution.md

 * `"Cargo: Run using custom configuration"`
 * `"Cargo: Test using custom configuration"`

-If any of the following commands is invoked, the extension decides what to do.
+When one of these commands is invoked, the extension decides what to do:

-If none of the custom configurations for the command is defined the extension shows an error message.
+* If there are no custom configurations defined for the command, the extension shows an error message.

-If only one custom configuration for the command is defined the extension executes the command with the arguments from the custom configuration.
+* If only one custom configuration for the command is defined, the extension executes the customized command.

-If many custom configurations for the command are defined the extension shows a quick pick with titles of the custom configurations to let a developer decide.
+* If more than one custom configuration is defined, the extension shows a quick pick view, listing the title of each configuration to let the developer decide.

-If a developer cancels the quick pick the extension does nothing.
+* If a developer cancels the quick pick, the extension does nothing.

-If a developer chooses an item the extension executes the command with the arguments from the chosen configuration.
+* If a developer chooses an item, the extension executes the customized command.

 #### Examples